isaaccs/Stackoverflow-Generate-Answer/README.md

 * Parallelization of the for loop in dataframe.py.
 * Use SVD for the tags features.
 * Use matrix factorization from SVD as new inputs feature of our Neural Networks.
-* Add Shapley Values for interprete the model.
+* Add Shapley Values to interprete the model.